 - Reduced need to code from scratch

 F.A.Q about CMS - content management system

 Answer: CMS is an acronym for "Content Management System".
 You may see some variations on this term, but they all refer to the same concept.
 Variations include:

 - Content Management System

 - CMS Platform

 - Content Management Platform

 - CMS System

 In it's simplest terms, Content Management Systems are designed to help users create and manage their websites.
-A CMS helps webmasters manage the many different resources, content types and various data that make up modern web sites.
+Content management solutions help webmasters manage the many different resources, content types and various data that make up modern web sites.

-All of the most popular Content Management Systems have features built-in or available for download as addons for all of these features.
+All of the top CMS platforms have features built-in or available for download as addons for all of these features.